Weekly Meter

 We compare contract activity for the same seven-day period of the previous year in Loudoun County, Prince William County, Northern Virginia, Washington, DC, and Prince George's County.
 These statistics are updated on a weekly basis.
 Sign up for our newsletter on the latest market data.

-Contract activity for June 15 - 21, 2025, in the Metro DC area was essentially unchanged, down just 0.2% compared to the same seven-day period last year.
+Contract activity for September 21 - 27, 2025 in the Metro DC area was down 2.2% compared to the same seven-day period last year.

 Key Takeaways